 Lundy: Located adjacent to the terrace level of McAuley Hall, Lundy provides a mixture of curricular and co-curricular activities.
-The upper level houses the music department and exercise and fitness rooms.
-The lower level houses classrooms and faculty offices.
+The upper level houses music faculty, exercise and fitness rooms, and the mail center.
+The lower level houses classrooms and faculty-staff offices.
 J. Edward Lundy served Mount Mercy as a trustee from 1957 until his death in 2007.

 University House: Located at 305 Nassau Street SE, this distinguished home serves as the official residence of the President of Mount Mercy, as well as the venue for numerous meetings, receptions, and other official college events.
 Purchased by Mount Mercy in 2006, the home is located in Cedar Rapids’ historic Brucemore neighborhood.

 Warde Hall: Built in 1924, Warde Hall is the oldest building on the Mount Mercy campus.
 The building itself was originally called Mount Mercy College, but its name was changed to Warde Hall when McAuley Hall was built.
 The building is named after Frances Warde, the first Sister of Mercy in America.
-It is home to the Provost's Office, Business Office, Communications & Marketing Office, Development and Alumni Relations Office, President’s Office, the Registrar’s Office, and the Student Financial Services Office, as well as classroom and office space.
+It is home to the Provost's Office, Business Office, Marketing and Communications, Development and Alumni Relations, President’s Office, the Registrar’s Office, and the Student Financial Services Office, as well as classroom and office space.